Woman in the Moon (album): Release and reception

-Woman in the Moon was released on August 9, 1994 on PolyGram and Mercury Records.
+Woman in the Moon was released on August 9, 1994, on PolyGram and Mercury Records.
 It was distributed as both a compact disc and a cassette.
-The project spawned three singles between 1994 and 1995.
+The project accounted for three singles between 1994 and 1995.
 The album's lead single "He's a Good Ole Boy" was released in July 1994, peaking at number 58 on the Billboard Hot Country Singles & Tracks chart and number 55 on the Canadian RPM Country Tracks chart.
-The second single, "Till I Was Loved By You," was released in October 1994, peaking at number 48 on the country chart and number 66 on the RPM Country Tracks chart.
-The third single spawned was the track "Sea of Cowboy Hats", which was released in 1995.
+The second single, "Till I Was Loved by You," was released in October 1994, peaking at number 48 on the country chart and number 66 on the RPM Country Tracks chart.
+The third single was the track "Sea of Cowboy Hats", which was released in 1995.
 The song reached a peak of 56 on the American country chart and 74 on the Canadian country chart that year.